Sharjeel-Khan/cs7641-project-group11/README.md

 ### Linear Regression <a name="linearregression"></a>

 Regression is used to estimate the relationship between the training variables and the outcome.
 It can also be used for predicting the value based on the training set.
 We decided to use Linear Regression to figure out if we can build a linear function to help predict the different features.
-Due to the overfitting problem of Linear Regression, we also try Ridge and Lasso Regression to regularize the linear function so it does not overfit the training data.
+Due to the overfitting problem of Linear Regression, we also try Ridge[10] and Lasso Regression [11] to regularize the linear function so it does not overfit the training data.
 However, Lasso ends up always having lower accuracy while Ridge has same accuracy as Linear so we only need Linear for our final results.

 For regression, there are two hyperparameters: alpha, and maximum iterations.
 Ridge and Lasso regression trains use coordinate descent and the hyperparameters define how long to train the regression model.
 From the graphs below, we figured out that the dataset works best for alpha=0.1 and max-iterations=2000.